oschl-git/methuselah/README.md

 Methuselah is a custom bot for the The Long Dark Discord server.

+It uses the DiscordJS library to interact with the Discord API, and is written entirely in JavaScript, using NodeJS.
+Non-static data is stored in a PostgreSQL database.

+Given the nature of the bot, it isn't particularly useful for any other Discord server, but many of its features can be easily adapted for your own needs.

 ## Important notes
-- The bot needs a PostgreSQL database to store non static data.
+- The bot needs a PostgreSQL database to store non-static data.
 The schema for this database can be found in the [postgresql-schema.sql](postgresql-schema.sql) file.
 - To work correctly, the bot needs to have a `config.json` file in the project folder.
 It needs to be of the following format:
 ```
 {